 In other good news:

-Our membership began in 2018 with decent numbers: 24 Breeder Members (current in dues), and are receiving renewals almost every day.
+Our membership began in 2020 with decent numbers: 24 Breeder Members (current in dues), and are receiving renewals almost every day.
 Have you submitted yours?

 A lot of people like to analyze data with interesting charts and graphics ...
 I just would like to say: Well done, but we've only begun!

 Thank you to our Breeder Members for supporting this great work on behalf of such a marvelous pig!
 Thank you to our Supporters and readers of both our Facebook presence and website!